 Mary and Peter seem to have been the leaders of these two groups.
 Unfortunately, the words and actions of the men were recorded, and the women’s were not.
 Nevertheless, Peter and Mary should probably be seen as equal in their support for Jesus’ work, each contributing different things.

 Other named women in the group led by Mary were Joanna and Susanna.
 Joanna, the wife of Herod’s steward (Luke 8:3) was of high social standing, with connections at the royal court.
-She probably lived in Jerusalem in one of the grander houses in the Upper City.
+She probably lived in the upper part of the city of Jerusalem in one of the grander houses in the Upper City.
 A woman like this would not travel without a retinue of servants, including a recognized chaperone.

 This was an important point, as far as Luke was concerned.
 One of the purposes he had in writing his gospel was to make Jesus acceptable to a wide audience, including the Gentile population of the Roman empire.

 At the time Luke recorded the stories, everyone knew that Jesus had been executed as a criminal by the Romans.
 Many people in the 1st century Roman world found it difficult to reconcile this fact with the belief that he was the Son of God.
 So Luke took pains to show that Jesus was supported by well-connected, law-abiding people during his life.

 Note: Herod doubled the size of the Temple Mount and surrounded it by a high wall with massive gates.
 The Temple was raised, enlarged, and faced with beautiful white stone.
 Its courtyards served as a gathering place and its shaded porticoes sheltered merchants and money changers.
 Jesus’ confrontation with the money changers, and with the Adulterous Woman, happened against the backdrop of a brand new building.
 Jerusalem, scene of Jesus’ trial and death